 Setup an eCommerce store

-Even if you have found the right location for your brick-and-mortar store, it is also essential to open an online store to give your retail business more visibility.
+Even if you have found the right location for your brick-and-mortar store, opening an online store is essential to give your retail business more visibility.
 Building an eCommerce site is an easy process.
 In addition to expanding your sales field, having an eCommerce site will help you find suppliers from whom you can buy wholesale to get a better margin on your purchases.
-Platforms like Shopify, Woocommerce, Magento, and Squarespace are great to start with.
+Platforms like Shopify, Woocommerce, Magento, and Squarespace are great.

 The next step in learning how to start a retail business is choosing the suppliers and vendors you will work with.
 While the location of your business is the most crucial aspect of a successful retail business, the type of vendors and the relationship you have with them impact everything from the quality of the products to the efficiency with which they arrive at your store.